-- Previous convictions for corruption offences - Relevant convictions for other offences - Failure to comply with current court orders - Failure to respond to warnings about behaviour - Offence committed whilst on bail
+- · Previous convictions for corruption offences

+- · Relevant convictions for other offences

+- Offence committed whilst on bail

 - Good character

-- Physical or mental disability or ill-health
+- Disability or ill-health 19

 - Genuine remorse

 - Youth and/or lack of maturity where it explains offending

 - Assistance given to the authorities

 Credit should be given for a guilty plea as appropriate.
 A reduction of one-third should be given for a guilty plea entered at the earliest practicable opportunity.
 Credit will usually reduce significantly the later the plea.